 Whole Wheat Pizza and Salad

 4. Make your grocery list out of the ingredients needed for your meal plan.

 I have an ongoing note on my phone for things I notice throughout the week that we are out of.
 Then, on Saturdays or Mondays when I sit down to meal plan, I add the ingredients we need for each night’s dinner.
-After that, I log into my online grocery store account and order all my groceries online.
+After that, I log into my online grocery store account (Smith’s ClickList) and order all my groceries online.
 This is totally optional, but it saves me a LOT of time and grief, wrangling my toddlers in the grocery store.
+I also feel like it saves me money, even with the $4.95 pickup fee, because not going into the store prevents me from making impulsive purchases.
 I order my groceries at least four hours before I need them, and schedule a pick-up time that works for me.
-The grocer comes to my parked car, reviews my order, swipes my credit card, loads my groceries in the trunk, and sends me on my merry way.
+The grocer comes to my parked car, reviews my order, loads my groceries in the trunk, and sends me on my merry way.
 The process takes less than 10 minutes.
 And it has changed my life.

 5. Each evening, check out what is needed for tomorrow’s dinner.

 Spend 15 minutes chopping veggies, marinating meat, assembling your crock pot, or whatever you need to do to be one step ahead for dinner the next night.
 Put your prepped ingredients back into the fridge.
-Yes, you can even put your entire crock pot bowl in the fridge so the next morning all you need to do is place it inside the heating element and plug it in.
-You will come home to dinner either totally cooked or half-way finished, and that is a lovely feeling!
+Yes, you can even put your entire Crock Pot or Instant Pot bowl in the fridge so the next morning all you need to do is place it inside the heating element and plug it in.
+You will come home to a dinner either totally cooked or half-way finished, and that is a lovely feeling!